At a Glance

 ✨Tip Number 1

 Familiarise yourself with the principles of person-centred care and how they apply to supporting autistic individuals.
-This knowledge will help you demonstrate your understanding of the role during interviews.
+This knowledge will help you demonstrate your understanding of the role during any discussions or interviews.

 ✨Tip Number 2

 Engage with local autism support groups or communities in Glasgow.
-Networking with professionals in the field can provide valuable insights and may even lead to recommendations for your application.
+Networking with professionals and families can provide valuable insights and may even lead to recommendations for your application.

 ✨Tip Number 3

 Prepare to discuss specific examples of how you've supported individuals in achieving their goals.
-Highlighting your experience in promoting independence and community inclusion will set you apart.
+Highlighting your experience in promoting independence and community inclusion will set you apart from other candidates.

 ✨Tip Number 4